 Accomplishments: Installing approximately 512 linear feet of 5 foot sidewalks and .25 mile of 10 foot sidewalk along FM1660 from Sylvan Street to between Almquist Street and Brown Street and just south of Limmer Loop.
 Survey must be completed to verify percent low mod.
 This project has not been funded in IDIS.
-Reallocating funds is being considered.
+Project is cancelled, funds will be reallocated.